 I encourage people to make the comparison to substance abuse programs.
 If a man (or a woman, for that matter) who had been drinking or drugging heavily for five or ten or fifteen years claimed to have licked the addiction through once a week counseling for a grand total of six months, most substance abuse experts would laugh the person out of the room.
 In the world of recovery from addiction, the common outlook is that if you go to three or four meetings per week for a period of a year, and work hard in the program for that year, you have probably finally gotten a good start on dealing with your issues; if you stick with it for a few more years, you might succeed in really turning your life around.

 Why would we expect it to be easier for a man to overcome a problem with violence and psychological viciousness toward women than to deal with a drinking problem?
-Abusiveness is just as deep a problem as addiction, and every bit as destructive — in fact, often more so.
+Abusiveness is just as deep a problem as an addiction, and every bit as destructive — in fact, often more so.

-If society decides that it’s time to send abusers the message that we take their crimes against women seriously, and that we refuse to live in a society that is shaped by domestic terrorists, we will start sending abusers to programs that they have to attend at least three times a week for two to three years.
+If society decides that it’s time to send abusers the message that we take their crimes against women seriously and that we refuse to live in a society that is shaped by domestic terrorists, we will start sending abusers to programs that they have to attend at least three times a week for two to three years.
 This will bring us in line with the kind of effort, and the length of time, that it takes to make personal changes from deep, destructive, dangerous problems.
 Until then, we’re continuing the pattern of slapping abusers on the wrist and sending them the message that change is optional.
-And if it’s optional, very few abusers are going to choose to do the work, and make the sacrifices, involved in learning to respect women’s rights.
+And if it’s optional, very few abusers are going to choose to do the work and make the sacrifices, involved in learning to respect women’s rights.